96fps/fancyASCII/README.md

 **This project is on indefinite hold.**

 The idea to use ANSII escape codes and unicode symbols for equation formatting is appealing, but terminal support is just not what you'd wish it to be.

-As a test I wrote `quad.sh` to print manually converted forms of the quadratic formula using uncode + ansii escape code.
+I wrote `quad.sh` as a test of terminal features.
+It prints a few variants of a manually converted forms of the quadratic formula.

 ![Quadratic formula](quadratic.png)